LevMartens/verossa/README.md

 ### Verossa Valley Webshop App

-Verossa Valley is a fully fledged demo webshop app that depicts a fictional brand selling photographs and prints.
+Verossa Valley is a fully fledged webshop app that depicts a fictional brand selling photographs and prints.
 The webshop app is completely functional and works like a real webshop however the payment process is in sandbox mode.
 The design is made by me with inspiration from other webshops.

 ### Build With
 * Flutter